gaasedelen/titan/README.md

  * **Clusters**
     * Titan allows increased cluster sizes of 128kb, 256kb, 512kb, 1mb
       * **It is strongly recommended to format large disks (2TB+) with 1024 sectors per cluster (512kb)**
-      * Matt's [FATX](https://github.com/mborgerson/fatx) is the only tool that can currently format disks with larger clusters
+      * Matt's [FATX](https://github.com/mborgerson/fatx) project and [FATXplorer](https://fatxplorer.eaton-works.com/) are currently the only tools that can format disks with larger clusters
     * Due to how the kernel caches file information in-memory, partitions are limited to 2^24 clusters
       * 128kb clusters - up to 2TB partition size
       * 256kb clusters - up to 4TB partition size